BumblebeeBat/FlyingFox/docs/2_types_of_bonds_calculation.md

 and S is the portion of the value on the blockchain in the small bond.
 In the case of Flying Fox, `L / S = 128`

-The interest rate is R.
+The interest rate is R. For Blockchain B, the interest rate only applies to the smaller bond which is locked up as a security deposit.
+Since the big bond is spendable, the interest rate doesn't apply.

 `CostConsensus(A) = X * R`.